 What is long service leave?

-Long service leave in Queensland is governed by the Industrial Relations Act 1999 (‘the Act’).
+Long service leave in Queensland comes under the Industrial Relations Act 1999 (‘the Act’).
 The Act outlines that:

-- Most employees are entitled to take 8.6667 weeks of paid long service leave after a period of 10 years’ continuous service
+- Employees are entitled to 8.6667 weeks of paid long service leave after 10 years’ of continuous service

-- After 10 years, you are entitled to to an additional 1 month (or 4.33 weeks) of long service leave.
+- After 10 years, you can receive an additional 1 month (or 4.33 weeks) of long service leave.
 This accrues for every additional 5 years you work for your employer

 - When you’ve been with your employer for more than 15 years, you can access your long service leave as it accrues